learn-co-students/module-1-code-challenge-round-1-seattle-ds-career-051319-dsc-module-1-assessment-1562691756/README.md

 <b> 2) Make a bar chart for the 10 countries with the most players (by nationality)</b>

+Make sure to include x labels on your chart!

 ```python
 #code here to get the top 10 countries with the most players